Empire 8

 The Empire 8 (E8) is an intercollegiate athletic conference affiliated with the NCAA's Division III.
 The E8 sponsors intercollegiate athletic competition in men's baseball, men's and women's basketball, men's and women's cross country, women's field hockey, men's football, men's golf, men's and women's lacrosse, men's and women's soccer, women's softball, men's and women's swimming and diving, men's and women's tennis, men's and women's track and field, and women's volleyball.
-The E8 shares offices with the United Volleyball Conference, a separate Division III league that competes solely in men's volleyball.
+The E8 shared offices with the United Volleyball Conference, a separate Division III league that competed solely in men's volleyball before disbanding after the spring 2026 season.